liuliu/sdtri/README.md

 This project is my experiment to generate a stripped program with dynamic profiling.
 Namely, to profile hot code path and strip out code that never uses.
-This obviously will generate incorrect program, but idea is that given statistically significant tests, can we generate "correct" program for most cases, and this "correct" program will significantly smaller than the original always correct one?
+This obviously will generate incorrect program, but this idea is that given statistically significant tests, can we generate "correct" program for most cases, and this "correct" program will be significantly smaller than the original always correct one?

 This implementation as provided now is a proof-of-concept.

 Use
 ---

-You need to have LLVM install, and check to see if you have llvm-config in your /bin path.
+You need to have LLVM installed, and check to see if you have llvm-config in your $PATH.

-In this proof-of-concept, I provided a demo app in ./tests called gcd.c.
+In this proof-of-concept, I provided a demo program in ./tests called gcd.c.
 First, go to ./tests

 	./irgen.sh